MycroftAI/lingua-franca/readme.md

 ```

 ### 2. Writing tests
 We utilize a Test Driven Development (TDD) methodology so the first step is always to add tests for whatever you want to add or fix.
-If it's a bug, we must not have a test that covers that specific case so we want to add another test.
+If it's a bug, we must not have a test that covers that specific case, so we want to add another test.
 If you are starting on a new language then you can take a look at the tests for other languages to get started.

 Tests are all located in `lingua_franca/test`.
-Each langauge should have two test files:
+Each language should have two test files:
 - `test_format_lang.py`
 - `test_parse_lang.py`

 ### 3. Run tests to confirm they fail
-Generally using TDD all tests should fail when they are first added.
-If the test is passing when you haven't yet fixed the bug or added the functionality then something must be wrong with the test or the test runner.
+Generally, using TDD, all tests should fail when they are first added.
+If the test is passing when you haven't yet fixed the bug or added the functionality, something must be wrong with the test or the test runner.
 ```bash
 pytest
 ```